CN-28/Shortest-Path-Finding-Visualizer/README.md

 <h1 id="usage"> 📋 Usage </h1>

-1. Choose squares for the start and end of the path, then left-click on these squares to apply the changes.
+1. Choose squares for the start and end of the path, then left-click on these squares to apply changes.
 The start and end squares should change their colors to yellow and purple.

 2. Left-click the square, on which you want to build the wall.
 (The start and end squares must be chosen).